ayhid/frontend-technical-test/README.md

 > The name “SWR” is derived from stale-while-revalidate, a HTTP cache invalidation strategy popularized by HTTP RFC 5861.
 SWR is a strategy to first return the data from cache (stale), then send the fetch request (revalidate), and finally come with the up-to-date data.
 > With SWR, components will get a stream of data updates constantly and automatically.
 > And the UI will be always fast and reactive.

+## Testing

+In this context, the bias for playing the tests is in favor of end-to-end testing.

+Because these repeat exactly the actions performed by the real user of the application.

+The choice is fixed on the [cypress](https://www.cypress.io/) library to run these tests.

+## Running Tests.

+First of all make sure that the server application is running.

+Run the command: `yarn e2e` in a terminal to run the tests.

+The `yarn e2e` command performs a production build in order to be as close as possible to the application that will be deployed in production.

+It then launches the next application in production mode to finally run the tests on it.

+The `start-server-and-test` library guarantees that the tests will only be launched when the application is ready to be used.